 2025: A record year for the club

-The club has been rated as one of the top five gliding clubs for growth in the UK last year.
-The is reflected by 19 new members joining the club last year, our best performance so far.
+The club was recognised as one of the top five fastest growing clubs in the country last year with 19 new members joining us, our best performance for many years.

-Freddie Turner in July at 26 years old, become the youngest UK pilot to fly 1,000 kilometres in one flight (1007.6k at 98.3 kph average speed) and put him at the top of the British Gliding Association ladder.
+Freddie Turner in July at 26 years old, become the youngest UK pilot to fly 1,000 kilometres in one flight (1007.6k at 98.3 kph average speed) and on the day put him at the top of the British Gliding Association ladder.

 Navboys interview with Freddie can be found with this link https://youtu.be/er0ipglYDjs?si=0qV6aozEOVVRdVW_